Ideal for Summer Season

-Perhaps the most cosmopolitan of all the Greek isles, Mykonos has an international reputation of impeccable beaches, friendly locals, fresh cuisine, and of course, a buzzing nightlife that attracts glamorous crowds of celebrities, intellects and well-known artists that enjoy
+Perhaps the most cosmopolitan of all the Greek isles, Mykonos has an international reputation of impeccable beaches, friendly locals, fresh cuisine, and of course, a buzzing nightlife that attracts glamorous crowds of celebrities, intellects and well-known artists that enjoy partying until dawn.

 After a day of exploring the main town walking amongst the gorgeous white Grecian villas, take to the night scene so your holiday can really begin.
-Dine at delicious luxury restaurants like Bakalo, Avra and Bill & Coo Gastronomy Project and after, unwind and relax from you archaeological adventure by visiting Nammos beach club where you can relax with a cocktail in hand under the mesmerizing Grecian moonlight.
+Dine at delicious luxury restaurants like Bakalo, Avra and Bill & Coo Gastronomy Project and after, unwind and relax from your archaeological adventure by visiting Nammos beach club where you can relax with a cocktail in hand under the mesmerizing Grecian moonlight.

 - Day 5

 For those interested in Archaeological ruins, stop your motor yacht in Delos right off Mykonos.
 Depart after lunch for Leros and stay overnight at anchor off the main town.

 According to Greek Mythology, Delos was the birthplace of Artemis and Apollo, and today this 3km long uninhabited island is one vast archaeological site.
 Its remarkable monuments attract throngs of visitors who come to pay homage to a place that was once the cultural and religious centre of the Aegean.
 For the historical bunch, a visit to this island is necessary.